The Avenues Clinic seems to be the great leveller, treating anti-President Robert Mugabe political activists and staunch supporters alike.

 The allegations against Mugabe's former spin doctor are deeply damaging.

-The appointment of President Robert Mugabe's son-in-law, Simba Chikore, as CEO of the country's national airline is just the most recent controversy.
+The appointment of President Robert Mugabe's son-in-law, Simba Chikore, as COO of the country's national airline is just the most recent controversy.

 The country's police chief has deemed it necessary to purchase cars which, it says, will be used to clampdown on anti-government protesters.